Kathmandu and Pokhara Unveiled – 5 Days

 Day 03- Sightseeing in Pokhara

-Lies in the center of the religious old bazaar.
+It lies in the center of the old bazaar.
 It is dedicated to Goddess Bhagwati, yet another manifestation of Shakti.
 The park grounds offer a fine picnic and relaxing area.

 The revered Gupteshwor Cave is situated 2 kms from Pokhara airport.
 The entrance is right across from Davis fall and the cave is almost 3 kms long.
 It has some big hall-sized rooms and some passages where you have to crawl on all four.
 This cave holds special value to Hindus since a phallic symbol of Lord Shiva is preserved here in the condition it was discovered.